divyadeep86/SBAssignment/README.md

 - **Asynchronous Programming**: Leverages Kotlin Coroutines and Flow for handling asynchronous operations and real-time data updates, making the app more efficient and user-friendly.
 - **Composable Functions**: Uses Jetpack Compose for building the UI, adopting a declarative approach to UI development that results in more concise and readable code.

+## Testing
+In this project, we employ a comprehensive testing strategy that encompasses both unit and UI tests, leveraging the capabilities of JUnit, Mockito for mocking dependencies, and Jetpack Compose Testing for UI components.
+Our approach ensures robustness and reliability across different layers of the application, from business logic to user interface.

+#### Unit Testing
+- **Framework**: JUnit is used for writing unit tests, with Mockito providing support for mocking objects.
+This combination allows us to isolate and test individual components or functions in isolation from their dependencies.
+- **Approach**:
+- **ViewModels and Use Cases**: We test these components by mocking their dependencies (e.g., repositories) and asserting that they behave correctly given various inputs and states.
+This includes testing state changes, data loading, error handling, and triggering of actions.
+- **Repositories and Data Sources**: Mock web server responses or database interactions to verify data fetching, parsing, and error handling logic without relying on real network calls or database access.

+#### UI Testing
+- **Framework**: Jetpack Compose Testing library is utilized for UI tests, enabling us to interact with and assert the state of composable functions in a way that mimics user interaction.
+- **Approach**:
+- **State Verification**: Tests ensure that the UI correctly reflects the application state, including loading indicators, data presentation, and error messages.